novacrazy/scriptor/README.md

 #####`.require(path : string)` -> `any`

-This simply mirrors the native `require` function used within the script.
+This is an alias to the native `require` function used within the script.

 <hr>